2024-2025 Edition

 This department is supervised by the Africana Studies Committee:

-Secondary Faculty: Abosede George (History); Maja Horn (Spanish and Latin American Cultures);
+Secondary Faculty: Abosede George (Tow Associate Professor of History and Africana Studies); Maja Horn (Associate Professor of Spanish and Latin American Cultures)

-Affiliated Faculty: Severine Autesserre (Political Science); Brian Larkin (Anthropology); Mignon Moore (Sociology)
+Affiliated Faculty: Severine Autesserre (Professor of Political Science); Brian Larkin (Professor of Anthropology); Mignon Moore (Professor of Sociology)

 Requirements for the Major